callstackincubator/react-native-fast-io/README.md

 - `Blob` is automatically deallocated when no longer in use.
 [You don't have to `close()` it manually](https://github.com/facebook/react-native/blob/bd323929dc5be5666ee36043babec7d981a095dc/packages/react-native/Libraries/Blob/Blob.js#L122-L138)
 - You can send `Blob`, `ArrayBuffer`, and `ArrayBufferView` objects directly.
 [With React Native, they are serialized and sent as base64 strings](https://github.com/facebook/react-native/blob/af384a914a4e9ef6a5d25b00bc14b0483e5af879/packages/react-native/Libraries/WebSocket/WebSocket.js#L201-L203)
 - Uses direct callbacks per WebSocket instance.
 [React Native broadcasts all events to JS and filters by connection ID, which is less efficient](https://github.com/facebook/react-native/blob/af384a914a4e9ef6a5d25b00bc14b0483e5af879/packages/react-native/React/CoreModules/RCTWebSocketModule.mm#L144-L157)
+- It will throw when attempting to close WebSocket connection with a code other than 1000 or outside of range 3000-4999.
+This is spec compliant behavior and something [not supported by React Native's WebSocket implementation](https://github.com/facebook/react-native/blob/af384a914a4e9ef6a5d25b00bc14b0483e5af879/packages/react-native/Libraries/WebSocket/WebSocket.js#L221)

 ### Benchmarks